-Students participating in MSMC summer study abroad will have all of their flights arranged for them and the cost of these flights is included in their program fee.
-The students are responsible for arranging their own transport to and from the airport prior to and after international departure.
+Students participating in MSMC faculty-led study abroad will have their flights arranged for them and the cost of these flights is included in their program fee.
+The students are responsible for arranging their own transport to and from their airport of departure.

 What documents are needed to travel abroad?

 Please note: This is only a sample list of documents that may be required for international travel.
 The actual documents your student will need vary depending on the location of the program.
 Be sure to contact the hosting institution for official pre-departure information.
 In all cases, fill out any applications and make all necessary appointments for each document well in advance as it can take anywhere from a few weeks to a few months to complete the process.